offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * K-mer hierarchial clustering - Hierarchical cluster together similar k-mers using either pearson similarity/pearson distance [between one/zero vector of sub-k-mers] or sequence alignment distance to form its distance matrix / similarity matrix.
 This is useful for when you're trying to identify which organism a sequence belongs to by searching for its k-mers in a database.
 The k-mers that make up the database would be clustered, and k-mers that closely cluster together under a branch of the hierarchial cluster tree are those you'd be more cautious with -- the k-mer may have matched but it could have actually been a corrupted form of one of the other k-mers in the cluster (sequencing error).

    This logic also applies to spell checking.
 Words that cluster together closely are more likely to be mis-identified by a standard spellchecker, meaning individual clusters should have their own spell checking strategies?
 If you're going to do this with words, use a factor in QWERTY keyboard key distances into the similarity / distance matrix.
- * Hierarchial Clustering Explorer - Generate a neighbour joining phylogeny tree based on pearson distance of sequence alignment distance, then visualize the tree and provide the user with "interesting" internal nodes (clusters).
+ * Hierarchial clustering explorer - Generate a neighbour joining phylogeny tree based on pearson distance of sequence alignment distance, then visualize the tree and provide the user with "interesting" internal nodes (clusters).
 In this case, "interesting" would be any internal node where the distance to most leaf nodes is within some threshold / average / variance / etc...
 Also, maybe provide an "idealized" view of the clustered data for each internal node (e.g. average the vectors for the leaves to produce the vector for the internal node).

 # Terminology